How to Move/Transfer Windows 11/10 to New Hard Drive (HDD/SSD) | 2022 Full Guide - Qiling

 3. How do I fresh install Windows OS, like Windows 11/10, to SSD?

-There are two ways that you can install OS like Windows 10 to SSD.
-One is as recommended on this page, to migrate or transfer Windows 10 to SSD using the Migrate OS feature in Qiling Partition Master.
+You can install Windows 10 to an SSD in two ways.
+One is to migrate or transfer Windows 10 to the SSD using the Migrate OS feature in Qiling Partition Master, as recommended on this page.

-Follow the on-screen tutorial to complete the Windows 10 installation process.
-If you prefer a detailed guide, you can refer to this page: Transfer/Install Windows OS to SSD.
-It has all the detailed steps that you need.
+Follow the on-To complete the Windows 10 installation process, follow these brief steps: insert the installation media, restart your computer, and follow the on-screen instructions.
+If you prefer a detailed guide, you can refer to the page on transferring or installing Windows OS to an SSD, which has all the detailed steps you need.

 4. How to move installed programs to another drive windows 7?